linki/etherdelta-go/README.md

 This will create an [etherdelta.go](contract/etherdelta.go) file that you can import into your Go programs.

+# Example program

 The [example code](main.go) contains a working interaction with the Ethereum blockchain and may even be useful for somebody.

+When using [EtherDelta](https://etherdelta.com/) (a decentralized exchange based on smart contracts) a user deposits funds from her own address into a pool that can be accessed by EtherDelta for executing trades.
+Later the user withdraws any funds from the pool back to her own address.
+Often there's a tiny amount left in the pool which is tedious to withdraw manually.

 ```console
 $ cd $GOPATH/src/github.com/linki/etherdelta-go